 Like several other US-listed Chinese companies, JD.com did a secondary listing in Hong Kong, raising \$4bn and ended the quarter with \$18bn in cash, around 15% of market cap.
 The secondary listing was part of a wider move by prominent Chinese companies to reduce their exposure to US capital markets over fears the US may unilaterally impose onerous requirements on Chinese companies that they may not be able to meet, as the Chinese government are not fond of foreigners exercising regulatory oversight of Chinese-domiciled businesses.
-The list of companies that have done this now includes other Fund holdings such as Alibaba, NetEase and Yum China.
-This transfer of trading volume toward Hong Kong is part of the investment case for the Hong Kong Stock Exchange, which is a small position in the Fund (0.3%).
+The list of companies that have done this now includes other Fund holdings like Alibaba, NetEase and Yum China.
+This transfer of trading volume toward Hong Kong is part of the investment case for the Hong Kong Stock Exchange, which is a small position in the Fund (0.5%).

 Russian holding Yandex was the next largest contributor.
 Up 30% in the quarter, it added 0.5% to alpha.
-Yandex has more than doubled from the low it reached in March (under 30) and we have trimmed the position as it has appreciated, having bought when it was under pressure in Q1-20.
-The 2.0% position size that remains reflects the reasonable valuation and positive long-term outlook for Yandex, which has evolved beyond search to be a meaningful player in many other sectors such as ridesharing and e-commerce.
+Yandex has more than doubled from the low it reached in March (under \$30) and we have trimmed the position as it has appreciated, having bought when it was under pressure in Q1-20.
+The 2.1% position size that remains reflects the reasonable valuation and positive long-term outlook for Yandex, which has evolved beyond search to be a meaningful player in many other sectors such as ridesharing and e-commerce.
 More recently, Yandex has bid to acquire TCS, Russia's largest digital bank.
-The next largest contributor to alpha was the underweight in Tencent, which lagged the market by being up only 3% in the quarter (0.4% alpha).
+The last two of the top five contributors to alpha were the underweight in Tencent, which lagged the market by being up only 3% in the quarter (0.4% alpha) and Brazilian digital payments solution provider Stone Co., up 37% for 0.3% contribution to alpha.

 The biggest detractor was the underweight in Taiwan Semiconductor Manufacturing Company (TSMC), the third-largest stock in the index.
-TSMC was up 42% in the quarter and the underweight cost the Fund 0.8%.
-We are very positive on the company but feel that a 2.4% position is more appropriate, given its risk-adjusted expected return and IRR relative to the rest of the investment universe.
+TSMC was up 43% in the quarter and the underweight cost the Fund 0.7%.
+We are very positive on the company but feel that a 3% position is more appropriate, given its risk-adjusted expected return and IRR relative to the rest of the investment universe.
 TSMC reported excellent results for the first half of 2020 (net income up close to 90% vs last year).
 There have also been continued stumbles by one of its main competitors Intel, which announced that it is at least a year behind schedule in manufacturing the next generation of 7nm chips.
 This means that TSMC's competitive positioning is probably the strongest it has ever been.
-The Mexican holding company FEMSA (2.4% of Fund), fell 8% in the quarter and cost 0.5% of alpha.
+The Mexican holding company FEMSA (2.6% of Fund), fell 8% in the quarter and cost 0.5% of alpha.
 Mexico continues to struggle in dealing with the coronavirus and most of FEMSA's main assets were negatively affected.
 The largest contributor to FEMSA, the convenience store chain Oxxo that is about half of our sum of the parts valuation, saw its operations hampered by lockdowns and bans on the sale of alcohol (a large contributor to sales).
-FÉMSA's 15% stake in global brewer Heineken, which makes up roughly 25% of the company's valuation, was also hurt by the 8% decline in the share price of Heineken.
+FEMSA's 15% stake in global brewer Heineken, which makes up roughly 25% of the company's valuation, was also hurt by the 8% decline in the share price of Heineken.
 Heineken has been under pressure as they index disproportionately toward premium beers, which tend to be sold on premise (where margins are higher) rather than in supermarkets (lower margin).
 With global curbs on socialising, Heineken has seen volumes fall 12% in the first half of 2020.